 Statement by Rebecca Wodder, President of American Rivers: The Republican House Majority’s recent budget proposal is nothing short of a frontal assault on programs that protect the health and safety of America’s water.
 While we can all agree that we need to reduce our nation’s deficits, we should also all agree that we need to… Read more »

 American Rivers and EPA award $150,000 grant to protect land and clean water in the Shenandoah Valley

 Washington, DC – American Rivers and the Environmental Protection Agency today announced that a land and clean water protection effort in Virginia’s Shenandoah Valley will receive a $150,000 grant, as part of a comprehensive initiative to protect and restore rivers in the Potomac Highlands region.
 The grant will help the Potomac Conservancy, which safeguards the… Read more »

-Washington, D.C. – American Rivers named southern Oregon’s Rough & Ready and Baldface Creeks among America’s Most Endangered Rivers® of 2013 today, shining a national spotlight on nickel mining proposals that threaten a wonderland of wild rivers, clean water, rare plants, and outdoor recreation.
-“The America’s Most Endangered Rivers report is a call to action… Read more »
+Washington, D.C. – American Rivers named the Crystal River among America’s Most Endangered Rivers® today, shining a national spotlight on the threat dams and water diversions pose to spectacular recreation and fish and wildlife habitat.
+“The America’s Most Endangered Rivers report is a call to action to save rivers that are facing a critical tipping… Read more »